roshanr10/Contextual-PhotoSearch/README.md

 - Summarize entire albums for searchability & providing accessible captions

 # Photos
-All photos were taken by Roshan Ravi.
+All photos were taken by Roshan Ravi under the scope of Rare Event Productions.